How a 45-Person Construction Firm Freed Their IT Lead to Focus on Growth

 But he was drowning.

 Patch compliance across endpoints and servers sat at roughly 34%.
-There was no endpoint detection and response — just Windows Defender with default settings.
+There was no endpoint detection and response.
+Just Windows Defender with default settings.
 After-hours coverage meant his personal phone rang at 2am when a server alert fired.
 Vendor coordination (ISP issues, printer leases, software renewals, hardware warranties) consumed 8+ hours per week.
 His ticket backlog had 47 open items, many weeks old.

 The breaking point came when a phishing email made it past basic antivirus and an employee clicked the link.
 The incident was contained, but it exposed how thin the security layer really was.
-Meanwhile, a project management platform rollout — critical for coordinating jobs across field crews — had been stalled for 18 months because there was never time to focus on it.
+Meanwhile, a project management platform rollout.
+Critical for coordinating jobs across field crews.
+Had been stalled for 18 months because there was never time to focus on it.

 The company’s leadership knew something had to change.
 But they also knew their IT lead was an asset, not a problem.
 He didn’t need to be replaced.
 He needed infrastructure taken off his plate.